We have provided some diagrams to illustrate models that restricted services functionality can support.

-Clinicians within the authorised services are able to redirect to or (where they themselves are a clinical assessment service) refer-on to the restricted services, where clinically appropriate.
+Clinicians within the authorised services can redirect to or (where they themselves are a clinical assessment service) refer-on to the restricted services, where clinically appropriate.

 Clinical assessment model

-In this example, the local CCG has commissioned Newtown Hospital to provide an Orthotic Service and The Village Hospital to provide a specialised Podiatric Service, with surgical input.
-The CCG also provides a Community Physiotherapy Service.
-All of these services are restricted services and do not accept referrals directly from GPs within the CCG.
+In this example, the Local Commissioning Organisation has commissioned Newtown Hospital to provide an orthotic service and The Village Hospital to provide a specialised podiatric service, with surgical input.
+The Local Commissioning Organisation also provides a community physiotherapy service.
+All of these services are restricted services and do not accept referrals directly from GPs within the Local Commissioning Organisation.

 Referral Assessment Service Model

-The RAS takes all paediatric referrals into the hospital, triages the referral and, where appropriate passes the referral on to the appropriate clinic.
+The RAS takes all paediatric referrals for the hospital, triages the referral and where appropriate, passes the referral on to the appropriate clinic.
 The specialist paediatric clinics are all restricted and the RAS is the only service that is authorised to refer into them.

 Authorised Referrer Model

 In this example, two GPs at neighbouring practices are looking for an appropriate service for their patient who has a spinal problem.
-Both GPs can search and see that the National Neurosciences Hospital Spinal Service might be appropriate.
-This service is however a restricted service and the first GP (Dr Smith) is not an authorised referrer.
-This GP sees, within the search results, a list of alternative authorised services that he can refer to as part of the pathway:
+When the service results appear the second GP (Dr Jones) can see that the National Neurosciences Hospital Spinal service might be appropriate (he has been identified by the spinal service as an authorised referrer).
+As this service is restricted it will not display for the first GP (Dr Smith) as he is not an authorised referrer.
+This GP sees, within the search results, a list of alternative services which are authorised to refer to the National Neurosciences Hospital Spinal Service, if appropriate.

 Authorised Organisation Model

-Newtown CCG has commissioned a local vasectomy service for only the practices in a specific location or Federation.
+Newtown Commissioning Organisation has commissioned a local vasectomy service for only the practices in a specific location or primary care network.
 This service is therefore defined as a restricted service.
-The service is an initial referral service but is restricted to authorised organisations - those individual practices which the service is commissioned for.
+The service is an initial referral service but is restricted to authorised organisations - those individual practices for which the service has been commissioned.